mahm/polygene/README.md

 # Polygene - Persona Generator

-This Python script generates fictional personas based on specified conditions using the Polygene generator library.
-You can generate a specified number of personas, and the output will be saved in a JSON file.
-Additionally, you can list the personas from an existing JSON file in a tabular format.
+The Polygene Python library is designed to create fictional personas based on user-defined criteria.
+It allows users to generate a specific number of personas, which are then saved in a JSON file for easy access and storage.
+Furthermore, the library also supports displaying personas in a clear and organized tabular format, extracted from an existing JSON file containing the persona list.

 ## Usage